Stefan2608/Dog-breed-classifier/README.md

 3. Go to http://0.0.0.0:3001/

 4. Upload a picture and hit the button "Upload image".
 Your picture will now checked by the algorithm if its rather a dog or human and predicting the most fitting breed.

+This is how the Applicaiton should look like!

 # ![Webapp](https://github.com/Stefan2608/Dog-breed-classifier/blob/main/WebApplication.png?raw=true)

-# Webapp
+##Summary
+This web application is based on three functions:

+1. Dog Detector: The uploaded picture checks whether there is a dog on it.
+2. Human Face Detector: the uploaded image is checked for human faces.
+3. Dog breed classifier: This CNN, pre-trained with the help of a ResNet50, checks the images in which a dog or a human face was recognized and assigns them the most similar    breed of dog with an accuracy of 84,6 %.

+Diese Modell

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>